dasunpubudumal/imperial-healthapp/README.md

 - The model is already on `1-NF`. ✓
 - The relation can be described as observation(<u>`id`</u>, `type`, `date`, `patient`, `value`, `unit`) where `id` is the primary key of the relation `observation`.
 The ID is a unique attribute assigned upon persistence of a tuple.
   - A composite key `(patient, date, type)` can also be considered as the primary key.
-I've used a surrogate key `id` which is an `SERIAL` field, because it might be possible for the user to update the candidate key and arrive at collisions if the composition is used.
+I've used a surrogate key `id` which is an `UUID` field, because it might be possible for the user to update the candidate key and arrive at collisions if the composition is used.
 - Since the candidate key is singular, the table is in `2-NF`. ✓

 ## 3-NF Check